xxing9703/PAVE/README.md

 6) pave_dbsearch.m -- formula match with the database

 Please refer to the PAVE workflow documentation for the details of each function.
+UPDATE: the gui version of pave is available: https://github.com/xxing9703/PAVE2.0